omeka/plugin-CsvImport/README.md

 _Warning_
-Depending of your environment and database, if you imports items with encoded urls, they should be decoded when your import files.
+Depending of your environment and database, if you imports items with encoded urls, they should be decoded when you import files.
 For example, you can import an item with the file "Edmond_Dant%C3%A8s.jpg", but you may import your file metadata with the filename "Edmond_Dantès.jpg".
 Furthermore, filenames may be or not case sensitive.